LargeAgentCollider/icaif_tutorial/webpage/02-differentiating-randomness.md

 \end{align*}
 $$

-so that the gradient of the expectation is the expectation of the gradient.
+where we have assumed $f$ is *sufficiently smooth* so that the gradient and expectation operators can be exchanged.
+We will revisit what this assumption presicely entails later on.

 In our considered example, this translates to